 Diabetes: Cinnamon bark might lower blood sugar in people with type 2 diabetes.
 Watch for signs of low blood sugar (hypoglycemia) and monitor your blood sugar carefully if you have diabetes and use cinnamon bark.

-Surgery: Cinnamon bark can affect blood sugar levels and might interfere with blood sugar control during and after surgery.
+Surgery: Cinnamon bark can affect blood pressure and blood sugar levels and might interfere with blood pressure and blood sugar control during and after surgery.
 Stop taking cinnamon at least 2 weeks before a scheduled surgery.

 Moderate Interaction Be cautious with this combination

 - Medications for diabetes (Antidiabetes drugs) interacts with CINNAMON bark

 Cinnamon bark might decrease blood sugar.
 Diabetes medications are also used to lower blood sugar.
 Taking cinnamon bark along with diabetes medications might cause your blood sugar to go too low.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.